MangelMaxime/Nacara/docs/content/plugins/github-pages.md

 4. pushes it

-Nothing is checked out and nothing is copied: the other versions' directories are carried across as they were published, which is why publishing one version leaves the rest alone.
+Nothing is checked out and nothing is copied: the other versions' directories are carried across as they were published, so publishing one version leaves the rest alone.

-The commit is attributed to whoever `git config user.email` says, or to Nacara when nobody is configured - which is the case on a CI runner.
+The commit is attributed to whoever `git config user.email` says, or to Nacara when nothing is configured, as on a CI runner.

 ## Versioned sites